opea-project/GenAILabs/comps/sqft/README.md

 #### 3.3.3 Search the Optimal Sub-Adapter Configuration

-To further explore for high-performing sub-adapter configurations within the super-adapter, we can utilize more advanced search algorithms to search the super-adapter.
+To further discover high-performing sub-adapter configurations within the super-adapter, we can utilize more advanced search algorithms on the super-adapter.
 Due to the flexibility and wide range of choices in the search settings, the service does not support the search process (but it supports providing a specific sub-adapter configuration to extract the sub-adapter; refer to [here](#331-extract-a-sub-adapter)).
 The search needs to be conducted service-externally according to user preferences.

-In our example, we provide a simple script ([search.py](./search.py)) for the search (hill-climbing algo) with Arc-E validation set to obtain some optimal sub-adapters.
+In our example, we provide a simple script ([search.py](./search.py)) for the search (hill-climbing algo) with the Arc-E validation set to obtain some optimal sub-adapters.
 The command is as follows:

 ```bash